ArcherHuang/Docker-Python-Flask/README.md

 sudo docker cp CONTAINER-ID:/app/filename.txt ~/777.txt
 ```

-## Copy a file from Host VM to Container
+## Copy a file from VM to Container
 ```
 sudo docker ps -a